goFrendiAsgard/kokoropy/applications/index/assets/js/readme.txt

-Put your custom js here
+Put your globally used custom js here